-This module focuses on providing practical tools to support applied and advanced analytical reasoning and contribute to effective financial management and decision-making in the context of real-world scenarios.
-The module draws on a broad understanding of the economy and risk management, and includes content related to financial decision-making, financial structuring, budgeting and valuations.
-The module aims to develop students' conceptual reasoning and analysis skills through the application of management accounting and finance principles to authentic business and economic scenarios in order that students are prepared for the level of problem-solving, creativity, learning, resilience and adaptation required in the working world for them to lead and add value.
-The module prepares students to be effective decision-makers and financial managers as an integral part of performing the role of an entry-level chartered accountant.
+This module provides a comprehensive background to the external audit process (including different types of external audits), corporate governance and company-related legislation that can be applied to various business scenarios.
+The content focuses on the audit process, computer auditing, the legal and regulatory environment and corporate governance.
+The module aims to develop students' conceptual reasoning and analytical skills through the application of corporate governance and auditing principles to authentic business and economic scenarios in order that students are prepared for the level of problem-solving, creativity, learning, resilience, ethical behaviour and adaptation required for them to lead and add value in the working world.
+The module prepares students to be an effective external auditor as an integral part of performing the role of an entry-level chartered accountant.